jkrukoff/partial/README.md

 spirit of [Scheme's
 SRFI-26](https://srfi.schemers.org/srfi-26/srfi-26.md).

-It enable the use of cuts to create anonymous functions with _some_ arguments applied.
+It enables the use of cuts to create anonymous functions with _some_ arguments applied.
 For instance:

 ```